Energy stable neural network for gradient flow equations: Introduction

 Another class of approaches employ neural networks to learn the operators.
 The Fourier Neural Operator (FNO) was developed in \cite{li2020fourier}, which focuses on mappings between infinite-dimensional function spaces by using Fourier Transform to approximate the linear or nonlinear operators.
 The Deep Operator Network (DeepONet) proposed in \cite{lu2021learning} learns nonlinear operators associated with PDEs from data based on the approximation theorem for operators by neural networks.
 In \cite{khoo2021solving}, parametric PDE problems with artificial neural networks were solved by expressing the physical quantity interested as a function of random coefficient.
 A compact network architecture to solve electrical impedance tomography problem based on the numerically low-rank property of the forward and inverse maps was proposed in \cite{fan2020solving}.
-There are methods based on learning Green’s functions for solving PDEs \cite{deepgreen2020,zhang2021mod}.
+There are methods based on learning Green’s functions for solving PDEs \cite{deepgreen2020,zhang2021mod,hao2024multiscale}.
 A neural network to approximate functionals without curse of dimensionality based on the method of Barron space was developed in \cite{yang2022dimension}.
-Multigrid networks for solving parameterized partial differential equations were proposed in \cite{chen2022meta}.
+A feature flow regularization method for improving structured sparsity in deep neural network was proposed in \cite{ffr}.
+Multigrid based networks for solving parameterized partial differential equations were proposed in \cite{chen2022meta,HeJuncai2023}.
+A multiscale operator learning method with hierarchical attention was developed \cite{ZhangLei2024}.
 In \cite{liu2022deeppropnet}, the DeepPropNet was developed to approximate the evolution operator over a long time by using a single neural network propagator recursively.
 Based on the operator splitting method, \cite{lan2023dosnet} proposed the Deep Operator-Splitting Network (DOSnet) for solving evolution equations.
 This network takes the form of block structure and each block models the transition between the states in the physical evolution systems rather than mapping the input into some higher dimensional features, and the properties of the PDE is reflected in the network by using the nonlinear part of the operator as the activation function.
+Another category of operator learning methods focus on learning the numerical discretization of operators and leverages the computational advantages of neural networks to accelerate the process \cite{ZHOU2023112341,JuLili2024,jin2024fast,chen2024automatic}.
+Many of these proposed neural network methods for solving PDE operators are based on the supervised learning trained from the available data \cite{li2020fourier,lu2021learning,khoo2021solving,fan2020solving,liu2022deeppropnet,lan2023dosnet,WangQi2023}.
+One important research topic is to encode physical properties into the neural network \cite{CL2024dynamic,goswami2023physics, long2018pde}.